Category

 American Black Bear

-Hunted hard in the 19th century for reputed predator control, and long suffering from habitat loss, black bears became very scarce in the Lone Star State.
-However, under federal threatened and state endangered species protection, and with animals returning to Texas from Mexico and Louisiana, their numbers are on the rebound.
+Hunted hard in the 19th century for trophies and reputed predator control, and long suffering from habitat loss, black bears became very scarce in the Lone Star State.
+However, under federal threatened and state endangered species protection, and with animals returning to Texas from Mexico, Oklahoma, Arkansas, and Louisiana, their numbers are on the rebound.

 Interviews